-The NCDSMO created Raise the Bar (RTB) – an initiative designed to protect vulnerable systems from persistent threats and improve the cybersecurity of all cross-domain solutions.
-It introduced a number of stringent security standards that vendors must adhere to when shipping software into government networks.
+To maximize protection levels, NSA's National Cross Domain Strategy & Management Office (NCDSMO) Raise the Bar (RTB) strategy was introduced in 2018 and is an important set of standards designed to improve the cybersecurity of all cross-domain solutions.
+It sets out a number of stringent controls that vendors must adhere to when shipping software into government networks.

 For instance, any CDS vendors selling to the US government must now pass Lab-Based Security Assessments (LBSA).
 These are costly and time-consuming and are designed to ensure only those organizations that match the strict security standards set by RTB can ship a CDS into a government environment.
 This presents a number of challenges to CDS vendors including: